The Small Brand’s Guide to Black Friday Email Marketing

 Shopping cart abandoned emails should be a part of your Black Friday email strategy

-Make your cart abandonment emails fun and playful — or play around with another tone that fits with your brand.
+Craft cart abandonment emails that reflect your brand's tone, whether playful or serious, stand out in a crowded inbox and encourage conversions.
 Remember people will get bombarded with emails during this time of the year, so it’s worth the effort to stand out in the inbox.
 That’s why I love Whisky Loot’s example above!

 11. Launch a Small Business Saturday promo